raduanastase/Front-end-Developer-Interview-Questions/README.md

     * _Inline can't have width and height set, but inline-block can._
 * What's the difference between a relative, fixed, absolute and statically positioned element?
     * _Static is the default value.
 The left, top etc. values don't work._
     * _The fixed element is positioned fixed regarding to the viewport.
-Even when the user scrolls the page, the element remain in the same spot._
+Even when the user scrolls the page, the element remains in the same spot._
     * _Relative is used if you like the static position but you want it changed a little._
-    * _Absolute is used to position an element to a specified position according to the closest parent that has the position set to fixed or absolute, or the original container._
+    * _Absolute is used to position an element to a specified position according to the closest parent that has the position set to fixed/absolute/relative, or the original container._
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?
     * _The CSS priority (or specificity) from down to up:_
         * _type selector: `div, h1`, pseudo-elements: `:before`_